GfSE/SAF-Specification/viewpoints/Physical-Context-Definition-Viewpoint.md

 ## Example
 ![Physical-Context-Definition-Viewpoint-primary-example.svg](../diagrams/vp-examples/Physical-Context-Definition-Viewpoint-primary-example.svg)
 ## Purpose
-The Physical Context Definition Viewpoint identifies the different context the system is used in, along with the associated external entities sharing a physical interface with the system.
-For each context the applicable environmental conditions shall be defined.
-The physical context helps in discovering the Interface Requirements needed to integrate a system into its environment in a specific context.
+The Physical Context Definition Viewpoint identifies the various contexts the SOI is used in, along with the associated external entities sharing a physical interface with the system.
+For each context, the applicable environmental conditions shall be defined.
+The physical context helps identify the interface requirements needed to integrate a system into its environment in a given context.
 ## Applicability
-The Physical Context Definition Viewpoint supports the “System Architecture Definition Process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.4] and contributes to the artifacts "System Architecture Description" and "System Interface Definition".
+The Physical Context Definition Viewpoint supports the "Design Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.5] and contributes to the artifacts "System Design Description" and "System Interface Definition".
 ## Presentation
 A block definition diagram (BDD) depicting the elements available in a specific context.
 At least one BDD is used per identified context featuring
 * one block representing the Physical System, i.e., the system of interest